fmatthew5876/stdcxx-bitops/proposal/shift.md

 have accepted this practicality and casually use operator>>() on signed integers, expecting arithmetic shift behaviors.
 Despite this scenario, careful programmers with knowledge of the standard still feel uneasy using operator>>() in what is intended to be portable code.
-They would prefer to use something more explicit with a guarantee for portability.
+They would prefer to use something more explicit with a guarantee of portability.

-Integer representational issues aside, sometimes we still want to be explicit with which kind of shift we would like to perform on a variable regardless of its signedness.
-We may want to perform an arithmetic shift on an unsigned value or a logical shift on a signed value. operator>>() changes its behavior depending on the signedness of its operand.
+In addition the issues with operator>>(), sometimes we still want to be explicit with which kind of shift we would like to perform on a variable regardless of its signedness.
+We may want to perform an arithmetic shift on an unsigned value or a logical shift on a signed value. operator>>() has different behavior depending on the signedness of its operand.
+This means that if we change the signedness of a variable and don't carefully check if any shifts are performed on it we could introduce a bug that cannot be detected at compile time.
 If we want to be explicit and avoid a silent change of behavior if the type of the variable changes, we need a way to explicitly say which kind of shift we want.

 Finally, the rotational shift has been available as a native cpu instruction on many machines since the PDP11 \[[pdp11](#pdp11)\] was introduced in 1970.
-It's been 46 years since then and still neither C nor C++ has provided the programmer with the ability to efficiently invoke a rotational shift on a native integer type.
+It's been 46 years since then and both C and C++ have yet to provide the programmer with the ability to efficiently and easily invoke a rotational shift on a native integer type.
+Implementing such an operation yourself is tricky \[[Stack](#Stack)\] and comes with no guarantee the compiler will be able to successfully detect and optimize it into a rotate instruction.

 To resolve all of these concerns, I propose a simple set of free functions to explicitly expose shift operations to the programmer.
 These can be thought of standard names for what would usually be implemented as compiler intrinsics or wrappers around platform dependent calls to operator>>().
+This api is dead simple and obvious.
+Such an API should have been part of the C standard library 30 years ago.

 Technical Specification
 ====================